VeriBlock/nodecore-releases/README.md

 See this Bitcoin page for background info: [https://en.bitcoin.it/wiki/Running_Bitcoin](https://en.bitcoin.it/wiki/Running_Bitcoin)

-1. Download Bitcoin Core https://bitcoin.org/en/download, and catch up on testnet.
+1. Download Bitcoin Core https://bitcoin.org/en/download, run Bitcoin in testnet mode, and allow it to fully sync.
 This may take a while depending on your network connection.
-2. Run bitcoin TestNet by passing in the parameter.
+2. Run bitcoin TestNet by passing in the testnet parameter:
- 1. bitcoin-qt.exe -testnet
+ 1. Windows: bitcoin-qt.exe -testnet
+ 2. Linux: bitcoind -testnet
 3. Set up a rpc user and password in the bitcoin.conf file
  1. In Bitcoin Core, goto: Settings > Options > Main (tab) > Open Config File (button).
  2. If prompted with "The configuration file is used to...", then click ok.